 Verdict: The free version is good enough and there is not really a need for the pro version unless you need the WiFi sync.
 The ads, I found, were not affecting the experience negatively.

-If you are looking for a free comic book app, Perfect Viewer is a cool app.
-If you want something beautiful and care to upgrade, ComiCat is an awesome looking app with all the features you could ask for.
+These were some of the best comic reader apps for Android.
+If you are looking for a free comic book app, Perfect Viewer or CDisplayEx is a cool app.
+In case you want something beautiful and care to upgrade, ComiCat is an awesome looking app with all the features you could ask for.

-If you can go for subscription and want an all-in-one solution, Comics by ComiXology is awesome.
+If you want to go all-in with a subscription, Comics by ComiXology is the ideal option.
 You also get access to some of the biggest names in the comics world.